 All collaborative research at the University will be undertaken in a climate of informed consent.

 Except in the case of an assigned task, the researcher's position at the University must not be contingent on the waiving of rights to IP.
-Where researchers at the University enter into an agreement which waives, limits or assigns IP rights, that agreement must be reviewed and approved by the Vice-President, University Research International or delegate and, if graduate students are parties to the research, the Associate Provost, Graduate Studies and Postdoctoral Affairs, or delegate.
+Where researchers at the University enter into an agreement which waives, limits or assigns IP rights, that agreement must be reviewed and approved by the Vice-President, University Research International or delegate and, if graduate students are parties to the research, the Associate Vice-President, Graduate Studies and Postdoctoral Affairs, or delegate.

 In cases where a collaborative research project is under way and an agreement(s) with respect to the sharing of IP rights has been established, no individual may modify the agreement without making a reasonable effort to obtain written informed consent of all other parties to the research.
-Where established agreements are modified which waive, limit or assign IP rights, that modified agreement must be reviewed and approved by the Vice-President, University Research International or delegate and, if graduate students are parties to the research, the Associate Provost, Graduate Studies and Postdoctoral Affairs.
+Where established agreements are modified which waive, limit or assign IP rights, that modified agreement must be reviewed and approved by the Vice-President, University Research International or delegate and, if graduate students are parties to the research, the Associate Vice-President, Graduate Studies and Postdoctoral Affairs.

 IP rights should be attributed in accordance with written negotiated agreements among the parties concerned, with due consideration given to Canadian and international law.

 Individuals from outside the University working at the University will adhere to policies of the University for work performed on campus.
 It is the responsibility of the senior University collaborator(s) to inform the individual(s) of this situation.